AgX

 - curve y gamma

-These controls allow post-processing after the tone mapping operation.
-Since they are applied after the tone mapping, they are display-referred operations, and can result in clipping.
-Use them carefully.
+The “look” controls define how the image is processed after the tone mapping operation.
+This means that they are display-referred operations, and can result in clipping, so use them carefully.

 - slope

 - Multiplies the output values by this factor.
-Black (a value of 0) is not affected.
-Values above 1 brighten the image and increase contrast; those below darken the image and reduce contrast.
+Black is not affected (since it has a value of 0).
+Values above 1 brighten the image and increase contrast, whereas those below 1 darken the image and reduce contrast.

 - lift

 - Shifts values up or down.
-Only blacks are fully affected, with the effect gradually reduced for brighter tones; whites are not affected if slope is at its default value of 1.
-Negative values crush shadows; positive values can produce a faded look.
+Only blacks are fully affected, with the effect gradually reduced for brighter tones.
+Whites are not affected if slope is at its default value of 1.
+Negative values crush shadows, whereas positive values can produce a faded look.

 - brightness

 - Applies a power function (gamma adjustment) to the image.
 The black and white points are not affected.
-Values above 1 will raise the mid-tones, opening up shadows; those below will darken the mid-tones and compress shadows.
+Values above 1 will raise the mid-tones, opening up shadows, whereas those below 1 will darken the mid-tones and compress shadows.

 - saturation

 - Controls color intensity by adjusting the image’s chroma.
 For a precise definition of chroma vs. saturation, please see darktable’s color dimensions.
-Zero turns the image black-and-white.
+A value of zero makes the image monochrome.

 - preserve hue